vkorlite/conlangmod/README.md

 ---

 The project currently is in its early stages, only barebones stuff, only a database connection and basic data types coded.
-Currently trying to set up the rule system (vcb).
+Currently setting up the vcb (see outline.md for explanation)